raymens/raymens.github.io/posts/1-type-abstractions.md

 ```
 And also mix and match these tools with the record implementations mentioned before.

-A complete diffent take is to use Discriminated Unions together with functions like the following.
+A complete different take is to use Discriminated Unions together with functions like the following.
 ```fsharp
 type UserServiceType = Real of HttpClient | Fake of User list